SDU-eScience/Type3-Docs/src/intro/quota.rst

  |myquota|

 For each associated project, this command shows the number of core-hours available for computation, and the amount of disk space used in the project's work folder.

+When appending the ``-l`` option to the command, it will show (in percentage) how many core-hours each user in the project has consumed.
+This is primarily useful for PIs to keep track of how the resources are being spent.

 .. note::